-5.4.
+2.4.
 Submit project plan

 This section explains how to prepare and submit an application for project plan approval.
-Further details of project plan requirements are found in Section 5.4.1.
-Scoping and project plan applications are made using your VEU Registry account at www.veu-registry.vic.gov.au
+Further details of project plan requirements are found in Section 2.4.1.
+Scoping and project plan applications are made using your VEU Registry account.

 The project plan includes the specific details of the project which builds on the description provided in the scoping plan.
 For the benchmark rating method, the purpose is to provide the commission with further details about the project which may not have been available at the scoping plan stage.
 The project plan can be provided at the same time as the scoping plan; however it is not required at that stage.